-The Neighbourhood Plan has been prepared in general conformity with the saved strategic policies of the Harborough District Core Strategy 2006-2028.
-To meet the basic conditions, the Neighbourhood Plan is only required to demonstrate general conformity with the adopted Local Plan.
-However, given how dated this Local Plan is, considerable regard has been paid to the evidence base of the emerging Local Plan, particularly in relation to housing provision.
-Table 2 provides a summary of how each of the Neighbourhood Plan policies are in general conformity with the Strategic Policies of Harborough District Council Core Strategy.
+To meet the basic conditions, the Neighbourhood Plan has to demonstrate general conformity with the adopted Local Plan.
+Table 2 below provides a summary of how each of the Neighbourhood Plan policies are in general conformity with the Strategic Policies of the Harborough Local Plan 2011 to 2031 (Adopted in April 2019).